exredorg/exredorg.github.io/_pages/guide/getting-started/overview.md

 permalink: /guide/getting-started/overview
 ---

-Exred is a flow-based programming tool.
-It's basically a [Node-RED](https://nodered.org/) clone with an Elixir twist.
+Exred is a flow-based programming tool inspired by [Node-RED](https://nodered.org/) and written in Elixir.
 You don't have to know Elixir to use it although that is definitely helpful.

-Exred utilizes Elixir's (actually Erlang's) easy process creation, message passing and supervision trees.
+Exred utilizes Elixir's easy process creation, message passing and supervision trees.

 It can be deployed anywhere where you can run an Erlang release or a Docker image.
 There are docker files to build images based on the standard ```elixir:1.5``` image (Debian) and on the ```resin/rpi-raspbian``` image.